“.. small wins have enormous power, an influence disproportionate to the accomplishments of the victories themselves” from “The Power of Habit.”

 Developing the habit of making the ingredients every weekend reduces the time to cook meals every day.
 Therefore the chances of eating well go up!

-Once we have ingredients like roasted veggies and roasted flaxseed powder prepared, the chances of us being hungry and eating unhealthy are lower.
+Once we have ingredients like onion-tomato-paste for curries, dry-roasted nuts, and roasted flaxseed powder prepared, the chances of us being hungry and eating unhealthy are lower.
 For more, read the article: “10 Vegetarian meal-prep ingredients.”

 Another useful kitchen habit is to cook in utensils, which have no adverse effect on our healths.
 Known bad ones are the ones with Teflon coating, aluminum cookware, and heating in plastic containers.
 If in doubt, please do a quick research to check if the material is okay to heat/storage.

 I’d recommend a self-audit of cookware in the kitchen and figuring out which are known to be carcinogenic or unhealthy otherwise.

 Last year, we replaced all our cooking utensils with cast-iron/steel ones.
 It might be hard to let go, but if your quick research shows the current cookware isn’t right, it’s good to get rid of them as soon as possible.
 No, no occasional usage.
 Getting rid is the key.

 Dips and sauces not only provide flavor with meals/snacks but also nutrition.
 These days I prepare chutneys/sauces because they are rich in minerals or probiotics.
 We have made it a habit to make them and eat them with meals.
 Easy, right?